 Address: 320 Golden Shore, Long Beach, California

-7. El Dorado East Regional Park
+12. El Dorado East Regional Park

 A four-mile bike and pedestrian path winds throughout the park area, connecting two stocked fishing lakes and other park amenities, including playgrounds, picnic shelters, and a model aircraft flying area.
 The El Dorado Dog Park is popular with pet owners, and the El Dorado Nature Center provides educational displays and local artwork on the walls.

 Address: 7550 E Spring Street, Long Beach, California

-11. Earl Burns Miller Japanese Garden
+13. Earl Burns Miller Japanese Garden

 Address: Earl Warren Drive, Long Beach, California

-12. Long Beach Convention and Entertainment Center
+14. Long Beach Convention and Entertainment Center

-The convention center is located in the heart of downtown, overlooking the waterfront, and its sheer size is something of a spectacle.
+The convention center is in the heart of downtown, overlooking the waterfront, and its sheer size is something of a spectacle.
 The fountains and open space provided by the plaza offer plenty of chances to sit and enjoy the day.